Skip to main content

 • Wastewater: Our sewer and septic systems are responsible for treating large quantities of waste, and these systems do not always operate properly or remove enough nitrogen and phosphorus before discharging into waterways.

-• Fossil Fuels: Electric power generation, industry, transportation and agriculture have increased the amount of nitrogen in the air through use of fossil fuels.
+• Fossil Fuels: Electric power generation, industry, transportation and agriculture have increased the amount of nitrogen in the air through burning of fossil fuels.

-• In and Around the Home: Fertilizers, yard and pet waste and certain soaps and detergents contain nitrogen and phosphorus, and can contribute to nutrient pollution if not properly used or disposed.
-The amount of hard surfaces and type of landscaping can also increase the runoff of nitrogen and phosphorus during wet weather.
+• In and Around the Home: Certain soaps and detergents, as well as yard fertilizers and pet waste contain nitrogen and phosphorus, which can contribute to nutrient pollution if not properly used or disposed.
+The amount of pavement and type of landscaping around homes can also increase the runoff of nitrogen and phosphorus during wet weather.

 • Sources and Solutions